TheAtlasRepository/project-01/docs/README.md

-# DOCS :D
+# ImageTopMap Documentation

-Welcome to the docs, below you will find verious links to different topics.
+Welcome to the docs, below you will find verious links to different topics, such as a general overview of the application and the work done, and more technical explanations of the layout of the system.

 ## General